ndsev/zswag/libs/jzswag-jvm/README.md

-# jzswag-desktop
+# jzswag-jvm

-Pure Java desktop port of the zswag OpenAPI client.
+Pure Java JVM port of the zswag OpenAPI client.
 Built on the JDK 11 `HttpClient`; no JNI.
+Runs anywhere a standard JVM does — desktop, server, lambda, CLI, IDE plugin.

 ## Role in the project